Studying Southeast Asian Languages

 The Department of South and Southeast Asian Studies at UC Berkeley offers language instruction in Burmese (introductory level only), Khmer, Indonesian, Filipino, Thai, and Vietnamese.

 Opportunities for intensive language study or for the study of Southeast Asian languages not offered at Berkeley are available through other programs and institutes in the U.S. and overseas.

 Southeast Asian Studies Summer Institute

 The Southeast Asia Summer Studies Institute at the University of Wisconsin-Madison is an intensive eight-week summer language program open to undergraduates, graduate students and professionals.
 It offers language instruction in the main Southeast Asian languages taught at Berkeley, as well as other less commonly taught languages, such as Hmong and Lao.

 Students interested in attending SEASSI may apply for a Foreign Language and Area Studies (FLAS) fellowship award to cover tuition costs and receive a stipend.
 FLAS application information for UC Berkeley students is typically posted by UC Berkeley’s Graduate Fellowship Office in December.
 FLAS awards are open to all graduate students studying at any level of instruction, and to undergraduates planning to study at the intermediate or advanced level.

 Language Study in Southeast Asia

 Intensive instruction in Southeast Asia for Filipino, Indonesian, Thai, Khmer and Vietnamese at the advanced level was available for many years during the summer with funding from the U.S. Department of Education Fulbright-Hays Group Projects Abroad.
-However, due to new federal budget priorities announced in 2012, most of these programs did not receive renewal grants and so have gone on hiatus.
-The only overseas summer language program to receive new Fulbright-Hays funding was COTI's Advanced Indonesian intensive program held in Salatiga, Indonesia, and managed by UCLA.
-For currently available summer programs, interested students should refer to the contact information here for updates:
+However, due to a change in federal budget priorities in 2012, most of these programs did not receive renewal grants and have gone on hiatus.
+For currently available summer programs, interested students should refer to the contact information below:

 Consortium on the Teaching of Indonesian (COTI), in Salatiga, Central Java, Indonesia [to be managed by Cornell University in 2017]